 The Vancouver International Airport is located on Sea Island in Richmond, about 12 km (7.5 mi) from downtown Vancouver.

-YVR is the second busiest airport in Canada, welcoming 20.3 million passengers in 2015, including arriving, departing and connecting travellers.
+YVR is the second busiest airport in Canada, welcoming 20.3 million passengers in 2015, including arriving, departing and connecting travelers.
 In such a bustling airport, having a plan to get to where you're going can save a lot of hassle.

-Getting to or from the Vancouver International Airport (YVR) from downtown Vancouver is about a 20 minute car ride and not much more by public transport thanks to the Canada Line, a monorail type train that is part of Vancouver's efficient and reasonably priced public transportation system.
+Getting to or from the Vancouver International Airport (YVR) from downtown Vancouver is about a 20-minute car ride and not much more by public transport thanks to the Canada Line, a monorail-type train that is part of Vancouver's efficient and reasonably priced public transportation system.

 You can conveniently access trains from both the International and Domestic Terminals and get to various locations in and around Vancouver.